Why Do Dogs Dig In Their Empty Food Bowl

 • Channeling Natural Instincts: In the wild, canines engage in various behaviors to stay mentally and physically active.
 The urge to dig, for example, taps into their instinctual need to explore and interact with their surroundings.

-See also Best Food For Malnutrition Dog
+See also Best Dog Food For English Cocker Spaniels

 Understanding these underlying motivations sheds light on why our beloved companions exhibit such behaviors even when their food bowl remains empty.
 It underscores the importance of providing adequate mental enrichment and outlets for physical activity to ensure their overall well-being and happiness.